saphewilliam/saphe-packages/README.md

 ## Contributing

-The Saphe Package Suite is open for contributions.
+The Saphe Package Ecosystem is open for contributions!
 Please read the [contributing guide](https://github.com/saphewilliam/saphe-packages/blob/main/CONTRIBUTING.md) for more details on how you can contribute.

 ## Acknowledgements